Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Guard : The Robustification Framework

-In brief, \textsc{Guard} selectively protects (i.e., guards) a requested page $p_i$ from eviction only when a prediction error is detected, thereby preserving 1-consistency under accurate predictions.
-This mechanism ensures that pages which should be evicted before $p_i$ are indeed evicted within the same phase, maintaining bounded robustness even under poor predictions.
+Inspired by the above, \textsc{Guard} selectively guards (i.e., protects) a requested page $p_i$ from eviction only when a prediction error is detected, thereby preserving 1-consistency under accurate predictions.
+This mechanism ensures that pages that should be evicted before $p_i$ are indeed evicted within the same phase, maintaining bounded robustness even under poor predictions.

-Algorithm \ref{algo_guard} describes \textsc{Guard\&A}.
-Specifically, the execution of \textsc{Guard} is divided into \textit{phases}.
+\textbf{Algorithm Steps.} The procedure of \textsc{Guard\&A} is presented in Algorithm~\ref{algo_guard}, where \textsc{A} is any $1$-consistent learning-augmented algorithm.
+The execution of \textsc{Guard} is divided into \textit{phases}.
 At the start of each phase, all cached pages are labeled as old and stored in a set $\mathcal{U}$, which tracks unrequested old pages.
 A new phase begins when $\mathcal{U}$ becomes empty, indicating that all old pages have either been requested or evicted.
 The period from the beginning of execution until the first reset of $\mathcal{U}$ (Line 8) is referred to as \textit{the 0-th phase}.
-When a cache miss occurs, if the requested page $p_i$ was previously evicted in the current phase (Line 10), this signals a potential prediction error.
+When a cache miss occurs, if the requested page $p_i$ was previously evicted in the current phase (Line 10), this signals a prediction error.
 In response, \textsc{Guard} evicts a random unguarded page from $\mathcal{U}$ and marks $p_i$ as guarded, preventing it from being evicted until the next phase.
 Otherwise, \textsc{A}'s eviction policy is followed over the set of unguarded pages.
-This design leverages the structural property of the optimal eviction behavior (Observation 3) to detect mispredictions efficiently without costly recomputation, while avoiding immediate protection (Observation 1) and insensitive performance comparisons (Observation 2).
+This design leverages the intrinsic pattern of the optimal eviction behavior (Observation 3) to detect meaningful mispredictions efficiently without costly recomputation (Observation 2), while avoiding immediate protection (Observation 1) and insensitive performance comparisons (Observation 2).

 We simplify \textsc{A} by omitting its specific eviction behavior and other auxiliary logic in Algorithm \ref{algo_guard}.
-This is because, in essence, \textsc{Guard} operates as a companion process to \textsc{A}, \textit{running concurrently, dynamically restricting the set of eviction candidates (Line 14) or overriding \textsc{A}'s eviction policy (Line 11) when necessary.}
+This is because, in essence, \textsc{Guard} operates as a companion process to \textsc{A}, \textit{running concurrently, dynamically restricting the set of eviction candidates (Line 14-15) or overriding \textsc{A}'s eviction policy (Line 11) when necessary.}

-\subsection{Preserving 1-Consistency}
+\subsection{Preserving $1$-Consistency}